sapegin/social-likes/Readme.md

 Double check that you use canonical URLs (without extra parameters such as `utm_source`).
 You can change URL via [`data-url` option](#options).

 If you have more than one Social Likes blocks on a page with different URLs, Google+ counter will work only for the first block.
-Google+ counter also willn’t work when you refresh counters with `forceUpdate` option or change URL dynamically.
+Google+ counter also won’t work when you refresh counters with `forceUpdate` option or change URL dynamically.

 If your site have internationalized domain name (e.g. `президент.рф`) make sure you convert it to [Punycode](http://en.wikipedia.org/wiki/Punycode) (e.g. `xn--d1abbgf6aiiy.xn--p1ai`).